Jay McGrath: St Patrick's Athletic

 On 14 February 2023, he signed for League of Ireland Premier Division club St Patrick's Athletic on loan until 30 June 2023.
 He scored the first senior goal of his career on 5 June 2023, finding the bottom corner from 25 yards out in a 4–1 win over Derry City at Richmond Park.
 On 1 July 2023, McGrath signed a permanent contract with the club upon the expiry of his loan deal and Coventry City contract.
 On 20 July 2023, McGrath made his first appearance in European competition in a 3–2 loss at home to F91 Dudelange in the first qualifying round of the UEFA Europa Conference League.
 On 12 November 2023, McGrath was part of the squad for the 2023 FAI Cup Final, as his side produced a 3–1 win over Bohemians in front of a record breaking FAI Cup Final crowd of 43,881 at the Aviva Stadium.

 Doncaster Rovers

 On 4 January 2024, McGrath signed a two-and-a-half-year contract with League Two side Doncaster Rovers, his local club whom his father John also played for between 2003 and 2005.
 McGrath featured heavily during the club's 2024–25 EFL League Two win which earned them promotion to EFL League One.
 On 10 July 2025, he signed a new 3 year contract with the Doncaster, who revealed that they had turned down a bid of £500,000 from a fellow League One side for McGrath.
+On 24 January 2026, he scored his first goal for the club in a 3–3 draw at home to Wigan Athletic.